corpnewt/CorpBot.py/README.md

 	   └─ Help not available...
 	  $willrepeat
 	   └─ Displays whether or not repeat is active.

+	OfflineUser Cog (1 command) - OfflineUser.py Extension:
+	  $remindoffline [yes_no]
+	   └─ Sets whether to inform users that pinged members are offline or not.

+	Plist Cog (1 command) - Plist.py Extension:
+	  $plist [url]
+	   └─ Validates plist file structure.
+Accepts a url - or picks the first attachment.

 	Printer Cog (2 commands) - Printer.py Extension:
 	  $print [url]